cedricgilon/iridia-af/README.md

 ## Abstract

-Atrial fibrillation is the most common sustained heart arrhythmia in adults.
+Atrial fibrillation (AF) is the most common sustained heart arrhythmia in adults.
-Holter monitoring, a long term 2-lead electrocardiogram, is a key tool available to cardiologists for AF diagnosis.
+Holter monitoring, a long-term 2-lead electrocardiogram (ECG), is a key tool available to cardiologists for AF diagnosis.
-Machine learning (ML) and deep learning (DL) models have showed great capacity to automatically detect AF in ECG and their use as medical decision support tool is growing.
+Machine learning (ML) and deep learning (DL) models have shown great capacity to automatically detect AF in ECG and their use as medical decision support tool is growing.
-The development and training of these models relies on the use of publicly available large annotated databases, that are limited, particularly in the case of public databases.
+Training these models rely on a few open and annotated databases.
-In this study, we present a new Holter monitoring database from patients with paroxysmal atrial fibrillation.
-The database contains 167 records from 152 patients, acquired from an outpatient cardiology clinic from 2006 to 2017 in Belgium.
+We present a new Holter monitoring database from patients with paroxysmal AF with 167 records from 152 patients, acquired from an outpatient cardiology clinic from 2006 to 2017 in Belgium.
+AF episodes were manually annotated and reviewed by an expert cardiologist and a specialist cardiac nurse.
-The records last from 19 hours up to 96 hours, divided into 24-hour files.
+Records last from 19 hours up to 95 hours, divided into 24-hour files.
 In total, it represents 24 million seconds of annotated Holter monitoring, sampled at 200 Hz.
-All the AF episodes were manually annotated and reviewed by an expert cardiologist and a specialist cardiac nurse.
-This dataset aims at expanding the available options for researchers working on AF detection
+This dataset aims at expanding the available options for researchers and offers a valuable resource for advancing ML and DL use in the field of cardiac arrhythmia diagnosis.